roryp/blog/README.md

    ```bash
    mvn clean package
    ```
-   This command compiles your source code and produces an executable JAR file in the `target` directory.
+   This compiles your source code and produces an executable JAR in the `target` directory.

 ### Running the Application

 1. **Start the LLM Service:**
-   Make sure Ollama is up and running:
+   Ensure Ollama is running:
    ```bash
    ollama pull phi4
    ollama run phi4
    ```
 2. **Launch the Application:**
-   Execute the following command to start the application:
+   Start the application with:
    ```bash
    java -jar target/your-app.jar
    ```
-   A Swing-based UI will appear, displaying live metrics.
-After a brief simulation period, an LLM-generated performance report will be output to the console.
+   A Swing-based UI will appear with live metrics, and after a brief simulation, an LLM-generated performance report will be displayed in your console.

 ---

-## Leveraging Azure Service Bus for Scalable Messaging
+## Azure Service Bus: The Messaging Backbone for Scalability

-In-memory queues are great for development and testing, but enterprise-level applications demand more.
-Azure Service Bus provides a powerful messaging backbone that offers:
+While in-memory queues are great for prototyping, enterprise-grade applications need a messaging backbone that can handle heavy loads. **Azure Service Bus** is exactly that—it decouples message processing from your core application logic, ensuring responsiveness even under high traffic.
+Here’s why it’s a game changer:

 - **Decoupling:**
-  By offloading message processing, your core application remains responsive even under heavy load.
+  Offload message processing to keep your main application responsive.
 - **Scalability:**
-  It dynamically adjusts to workload changes, reducing the need for overprovisioning resources.
+  Automatically adjust to workload changes without overprovisioning.
 - **Resilience:**
-  With features like message persistence, automatic retries, and dead-letter queues, your messaging system is built to withstand failures.
+  Features like message persistence, automatic retries, and dead-letter queues ensure your system can handle failures gracefully.

-Below is a sample producer implementation that demonstrates how to integrate Azure Service Bus
+### A Glimpse at the Producer Code

-### Sample Producer Implementation
+Below is a snippet demonstrating how to integrate Azure Service Bus in your Java application using Spring Cloud Stream:

 ```java
 import org.springframework.cloud.stream.function.StreamBridge;